McVille, Pennsylvania: History

-The McVille post office was established on May 5, 1864, with Robert McCaslin as postmaster.
+The McVill post office was established on May 5, 1864, with Robert McCaslin as postmaster.
 It remained in operation until 1903.
 That same year, 1864, John Boyd opened a store about 190 yards northwest of the steam mill then located on the west side of Nicholson's run.
-The first and only resident clergyman at McVille in 1883 was Rev. Jacob F. Dean, Baptist, who settled there in 1868.
+The first and only resident clergyman at McVill in 1883 was Rev. Jacob F. Dean, Baptist, who settled there in 1868.

 McVill P.O. appears in the 1876 Atlas of Armstrong County, Pennsylvania.